Rainbow6174/RegressionModels-InsurancePremiumPrediction-36106-AT1/README.md

 | Lasso     | **126.46**     |
 | KNN       | 128.58         |

-Lasso regression performs the best and uses fewer features.
-Ridge regression is close but keeps all coefficients.
-KNN regression performs less effectively because distance-based methods are sensitive to feature scaling and higher dimensional data.
+Lasso regression performs best and uses fewer features.
+Ridge is close.
+KNN is weaker because it is sensitive to feature scaling and higher dimensions.

 ### Why Validation MAE is used

-Validation MAE is the main measure of model performance.
-It shows the average size of prediction errors in the same unit as the premium.
-A lower MAE means the predictions are closer to real values.
-It is used instead of training MAE because it shows how well the model works on unseen data.
+Validation MAE shows the average size of prediction errors on unseen data.
+It is simple to read and uses the same units as the premium.
+It is preferred because it shows how well the model works in real business conditions.

 ### Why MAE fits this project

-MAE is suitable here because:

-- The target range is narrow (460–676)
+- The target range is narrow
-- Small premium errors matter
+- Small mistakes matter
-- MAE is simple to read and explain
+- MAE is easy to understand
-- MAE does not over-penalize outliers
+- MAE does not over-penalize large errors
-- It gives a direct sense of prediction accuracy in business terms
+- It gives a clear sense of prediction accuracy

 ### Other possible metrics

-Other regression metrics include:

-- **RMSE** — stronger penalty on large errors
+- RMSE (stronger penalty on large errors)
-- **R²** — shows how much variance is explained
+- R² (explains variance)
-- **Median Absolute Error** — more robust to outliers
+- Median Absolute Error (robust to outliers)

-These metrics can be useful, but MAE is the clearest and most relevant for this project.
+MAE is still the most practical and relevant for this project.

 ---

 ## 5. Key Findings

-- The premium range is narrow, so even small errors matter
+- Premium values are tightly grouped, so small errors matter
-- Vehicle value, policy type, claims history, and seniority are strong predictors
+- Strong predictors include vehicle value, policy type, claims history, and seniority
 - Lasso regression balances accuracy and interpretability well
-- Ridge regression performs similarly but keeps all features
+- Ridge regression performs similarly
-- KNN regression is sensitive to feature scaling
+- KNN is more sensitive to scaling
-- Log transformation and standardization improve performance
+- Log transforms and standardization improve model performance

 ---

 ## 6. Ethical Considerations

-- Personal and sensitive information was removed before modelling
+- Removed personal information before modelling
-- Some variables may act as proxies for protected attributes
+- Some variables may still act as proxies
-- Regular documentation and bias checks are recommended
+- Bias checks and documentation are recommended
-- Model transparency helps support fairness and trust
+- Clear explanations help ensure fairness and trust

 ---

 ## 7. How to Run the Project

-1. Place datasets inside `36106/assignment/AT1/data/`
+1. Put the datasets inside `assignment/AT1/data/`
-2. Open notebooks in this order:
+2. Run the notebooks in this order:
    - EDA
    - Preparation
    - Baseline
    - Experiment 1
    - Experiment 2
    - Experiment 3
-3. Run all cells from top to bottom
+3. Run each notebook top to bottom
-4. Read the final report for detailed explanations
+4. See the final report for detailed analysis

----

-## Author

-**Jiayu Hao**
-Master of Data Science and Innovation
-University of Technology Sydney